-I’m not saying all portrait photography competitions have these rules, but many do and round catchlights are considered by many to be correct.
+I’m not saying all portrait photography competitions have these rules, but many do and round catchlights are considered by many photographers to be the correct shape.

 However, there’s one type of round catchlight that divides opinion – ring light.
 To see what it looks like, examine the eyes of most beauty Youtubers and Instagrammers.

 A ring light is quite literally a ring shaped light and as such causes a ring shaped catchlight in photography.
 Most of the time I don’t like the look of ring light catchlights, so I don’t use ring lights, but that’s just personal preference.

 Photos by Ethan de Long on Unsplash.
 On the left showing a ring light and on the right the type of catchlights ring lights create.

 Fashion photographers aren’t as restricted by rules, so you’ll see all sorts of catchlight shapes in fashion photography.

 For rectangular catchlights with flash or natural light photography use:

 - Rectangular window

 Although the sun is large (obvs), it’s far away.
 So when it comes to natural light photography, it’s considered a small light source and catchlights that reflect the sun will be small.
 However, that’s when placing your subject in direct sunlight.

 To create large catchlights with natural light, simply position your subject in open shade.
 The light will appear as a large catchlight in their eyes.
 For example, when positioning the subject: